 The hand check should be performed daily with your activities of daily living — it only takes a few seconds.
 The entire adjustment procedure only needs to be done when necessary.

 Yes, DRY FLOATATION cushions and mattresses are designed to both prevent and heal pressure ulcers.
-If you have a Stage 1, 2 or 3 ulcer, you can sit directly on a DRY FLOATATION cushion provided you (or a caregiver) frequently monitor the wound.
-Along with proper care and nutrition, it is proven that an ulcer can heal on a ROHO cushion.
-Our cushions have a unique ability to redistribute pressure, enhance blood flow and decrease edema, which all enhance healing.
+If you have a Stage 1, 2 or 3 ulcer, you can sit directly on a DRY FLOATATION cushion, provided you (or a caregiver) frequently monitor the wound.
+Always discuss your care with your clinician, but along with proper care and nutrition, it has been proven that an ulcer can heal on a ROHO cushion or mattress.
+Our DRY FLOATATION products have a unique ability to redistribute pressure, minimize the tissue deformations that cause deep tissue injury, sustain blood flow, and potentially decrease edema, which all enhance healing.
 A Stage 4 ulcer usually requires surgery and presents additional complications.

 I need a very stable cushion.
 Which one should I choose?

-Several of our cushions offer positioning and stability, including the QUADTRO SELECT®, the CONTOUR SELECT®, the nexus SPIRIT® and the HARMONY® cushions.
+Several of our cushions offer positioning and stability, including the QUADTRO SELECT®, CONTOUR SELECT®, nexus SPIRIT®, Hybrid Elite® and HARMONY® cushions.
 A clinician trained in seating can help you choose the appropriate model for your needs.

 Can I get literature on the ROHO product line?